bcsongor/ledgerderiv/README.md

    cmake --build cmake-build-windows-x64-release --config Release
    ```

-To build on different platforms or configurations please extend `CMakePresets.json` file.
+To build on different platforms or configurations please see `CMakePresets.json` file.

 ### Running